 The research activities of CCR are primarily, albeit not exclusively, focused on the Skagerrak and neighboring marine waters, most of which are surrounded by a major fraction of the Scandinavian population.
 These seas provide a unique "natural laboratory" to assess the effects of human and environmental impact on coastal living resources.
 Although the centre fosters primarily long-term, discovery-oriented research, applied and innovative activities and programmes are encouraged.

 Nils Chr.
-Stenseth, UiA/UiO/CEES, Chairman CCR
+Stenseth, UiA/UiO/CEES, Chair of the steering group

 Halvor Knutsen, IMR/UiA, Head of CCR